 My apartment was a studio.
 The only places someone could hide were in the bathroom or the closets.
-Jakob’s motorcycle boots crunched over the glass as he strode past me.
+Jakob’s boots crunched over glass as he strode past me.
 I watched him check the closets first.
 No one there.
 He pushed open the bathroom door and recoiled, covering his nose.

 “Jesus fucking Christ,” he said, reaching out with his leg.